 People outside looking at rugby see it as very tough and physical game.
 They think that you have to wind your emotions up very high to be able to perform so physically.
 But anyone who comes to rugby from soccer or Gaelic realizes that actually it’s a very composed sport.
 Only the captain can talk to the referee so there’s none of that kind of hassling of the ref that you might get in other sports.
 And of course It’s a very much a team sport as well.
 Everyone shakes hands and you do a tunnel for each other at the end of the match and socialize afterwards.

 I think the World Cup is a huge opportunity to showcase the city and demonstrate that Dublin can host a major tournament.
-You’re kind of really hopeful that the IRFU and Dublin City and all the sponsors will put their best foot forward and get to put on a great tournament in 2023.
+You’re kind of really hopeful that the IRFU and Dublin City and all the sponsors will put their best foot forward.
 I think for all of the supporters coming over, they’re going to be guaranteed a good time.
 The Irish always give a great welcome.
 There is always a party atmosphere so from that side it’s going to be something off that pitch that you’re going to be really proud of.

 Mary Louise Reilly was talking to Laurence Keogh